ryokbys/nap-doc/docs/in-pmd.md

 - `Ito3_WHe` : EAM potential for W-He system made by Ito et al. at NIFS.
 - `Morse` : Morse potential that requires an input files `in.params.Morse`.
 - `Coulomb` : Coulomb potential that requires an input files `in.params.Coulomb`.
-- `DNN` : Neural-network potential that requires two input files `in.params.desc` and `in.params.NN2`.
+- `DNN` : Neural-network potential that requires two input files `in.params.desc` and `in.params.NN`.

 ------------------------------------------------------------------------